woywoy123/AnalysisG/docs/source/quick-start/graphs.rst

     .. py:attribute:: Event

+        A variable used to indicate the event to be the target for graph compilation.
         Requires an **EventTemplate** object or any object which has the appropriate attributes.

     .. py:attribute:: Particles -> list